PharmaLedger-IMI/ctr-workspace/ctr-backoffice-frontend/README.md

 ## Development server

 Run `npx ng serve` for a dev server.
-Navigate to `http://localhost:4200/backoffice/`.
+When it says "Compiled successfully", open a browser on http://localhost:4200/backoffice/`.
 The app will automatically reload if you change any of the source files.

 For the features to work, you will need the backend setup - see ctr-workspace/ctr-backoffice-backend
 ## Code scaffolding